espressif/esp-rainmaker/examples/matter/README.md

 ### Matter DAC

 For public RainMaker, some test DACs are provided via claiming.
-For private deployments, test DACs can be generated using mfg_tool
+For private deployments, test DACs can be generated using esp-matter-mfg-tool.

-mfg_tool is moved to esp-matter-tools repo: https://github.com/espressif/esp-matter-tools/tree/main/mfg_tool.

-It is released on pypi: https://pypi.org/project/esp-matter-mfg-tool and can be installed by running `pip install esp-matter-mfg-tool`

 ```
-$ export ESP_SECURE_CERT_PATH=/path/to/esp_secure_cert_mgr
 $ esp-matter-mfg-tool -v <vendor-id> -p <product-id> --pai -k <pai-key> -c <pai-cert> -cd <cert-dclrn> --csv /path/to/keys.csv --mcsv /path/to/master.csv
 ```

 Samples of keys.csv and master.csv can be found in $RMAKER_PATH/examples/matter/mfg/.

 For testing, you can use the test vid, pid, PAI and CD as shown below